 Field Sobriety Testing

-Before the officer makes an arrest for DWI, the driver is screened with a series of field sobriety tests.
+Before the officer makes an arrest for DUI or DWI, the driver is screened with a series of field sobriety tests.
 The tests are given to observe impairment and physical bodily movements.
 The officer may request the driver to perform an eye test, stand on one foot for 30 seconds, perform the walk and turn test, among others.
 The driver's balance and reactions are observed during these tests.
-If the officer's suspicions are confirmed that the driver was driving while under the influence of alcohol or drugs, the officer will then place the driver under arrest and bring them to the police station for processing.
+If the officer's suspicions are confirmed that the driver was driving while under the influence of alcohol or drugs the officer will then place the driver under arrest and bring them to the police station for processing.

 When the vehicle observation, traffic stop and screening of the driver is all complete, an arrest will be made if the officer has probable cause to believe that the driver was driving while intoxicated.
 If you have experienced a DWI arrest like described above while driving in Ocean County or Monmouth County, New Jersey, you should seek the advice of a DWI lawyer right away.
 Call the experienced DWI defense attorneys at Villani & DeLuca, P.C. in Point Pleasant Beach for a FREE consultation today!